basarat/typescript-react/04 publish/README.md

 }
 ```

-We are going to start off by installing `typescript` / `react` and the types for react as dev dependencies.
+We start off by installing `typescript` / `react` and the types for react as dev dependencies.
 ```
 npm install typescript react @types/react -D
 ```